fmtlib/fmt/doc/api.rst

       return it;
     }

-    // Formats the point p using parsed format specification (presentation)
+    // Formats the point p using the parsed format specification (presentation)
     // stored in this formatter.
     template <typename FormatContext>
     auto format(const point& p, FormatContext& ctx) {
-      return format_to(
+      // ctx.out() is an output iterator to write to. return format_to(
           ctx.out(),
           presentation == 'f' ? "({:.1f}, {:.1f})" : "({:.1e}, {:.1e})",